Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 ### 6. Masking by other tonal components

-For another tonal component `j`, its excitation at the Bark position of tone `i` is modeled in level form as:
+For another tonal component `j`, the excitation produced at the Bark position of tone `i` is written in level form as:

 ```text
 L_ec,ij = L_t,j - q_ij (z_j - z_i)